Yihui-Peng/EasySave/README.md

 - **Daily Spending Limit**: Automatically calculated to help you stay within your savings goals.
 - **Real-Time Updates**: Graphics and data automatically update as you log new spending.
 - **Peer Comparison**: Compare your spending habits with others in the same demographic.
+- **Goal Tracking**: Set and monitor savings goals with interactive progress indicators.
+- **Spending Predictions**: Forecast next month’s spending based on historical data.

 ## Table of Contents

 1. Installation
 2. Usage
-3. Screenshots
-4. Demo
+3. Demo
-5. License
+4. License
-6. Authors and Acknowledgment
+5. Authors and Acknowledgment
-7. Roadmap
+6. Roadmap
-8. Support
+7. Support

 ## Installation
 To run this app locally: